nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 # My narrative

-Based on what I know,
-there were a number of failures here.

 Here's what I've confirmed is **real**:

 * I paid $10 for a Breo Ellipta inhaler in June.